1inch/jobocar/README.md

 ## How we built it

-Angular for the frontend UI ov renter, car owner and the vehicle device.
+Angular for the frontend UI of renter, car owner and the vehicle device.
 Smart Contracts written in Solidity and deployed on Ethereum blockchain for the backend implementation.
 Python for updating E-Paper display.
 Raspberry Pi with LTE modem, GPS tracker, RFID reader, 4k camera and a 15" touchscreen for vehicle hardware kit.